Circuit Breakers for Agent Loops¶

 Circuit breakers stop agent loops when progress stalls — repeated errors, escalating costs, context exhaustion, or circular behavior signal a halt rather than continuation.

-Also known as: Loop Detection & Stopping.
-For the complementary technique of detecting repetitive edits within a session, see Loop Detection.
+Also known as: Loop Detection and Stopping.
+To detect repetitive edits within a session, see Loop Detection.

-Agents in open-ended loops consume resources without progress — applying the same incorrect fix, retrying a flaky test 20 times.
-Without stopping conditions, loops run until the context window fills or the session is killed, leaving degraded context and unusable partial output.
+Agents in open-ended loops consume resources without making progress.
+They apply the same wrong fix, or retry a flaky test 20 times.
+Without stopping conditions, a loop runs until the context window fills or the session is killed.
+That leaves degraded context and unusable partial output.

 Five signals warrant a circuit break:

-3. Repetition detected.
-The agent is doing the same thing it already did — fetching the same URL, reading the same file, attempting the same fix.
+- Repetition detected.
+The agent is doing what it already did — fetching the same URL, reading the same file, attempting the same fix.
 Repetition without new information is a stuck loop.

-4. Context budget exceeded.
+- Context budget exceeded.
 The context window is approaching the "dumb zone" where output quality degrades.
-Chroma's Context Rot study tested 18 frontier models including GPT-4.1, Claude Opus 4, and Gemini 2.5, and found every model degrades non-uniformly as input grows, with onset depending on task similarity and distractor density.
+Chroma's Context Rot study tested 18 frontier models including GPT-4.1, Claude Opus 4, and Gemini 2.5.
+It found every model degrades non-uniformly as input grows, with onset depending on task similarity and distractor density.
 Trip the breaker when recall or coherence drops on your task, not at a fixed token count.

-5. Cost threshold exceeded.
-The task has consumed more than the expected budget — cost overrun often correlates with loops.
+- Cost threshold exceeded.
+The task has consumed more than the expected budget.
+Cost overrun often correlates with loops.

 When a circuit breaker trips, the agent should:

-2. Return partial results completed before the break
+- Return the partial results finished before the break.

-3. Explain what triggered the stop and what remains incomplete
+- Explain what triggered the stop and what remains incomplete.

-4. Escalate to a human if the pipeline has a human gate
+- Escalate to a human if the pipeline has a human gate.

-Runtime enforcement (maxTurns, cost budgets) cannot be overridden by the model.
-Instruction-level enforcement depends on the model obeying instructions — less reliable for safety-critical stops.
+The model cannot override runtime enforcement (maxTurns, cost budgets).
+Instruction-level enforcement depends on the model obeying instructions, so it is less reliable for safety-critical stops.
 Hooks offer a middle ground: deterministic scripts that monitor and trigger a stop.

 Circuit breakers are the enforcement mechanism for context health — without them, context management guidelines are advisory rather than operational limits.

-The following Claude Code sub-agent definition combines a runtime-enforced maxTurns limit with an instruction-level check for repeated failure.
-Both signals are present so that the agent stops whether the loop is caused by hitting the turn ceiling or by a recurring error pattern.
+This Claude Code sub-agent definition combines a runtime-enforced maxTurns limit with an instruction-level check for repeated failure.
+Both signals are present, so the agent stops whether it hits the turn ceiling or runs into a recurring error.

 # .claude/agents/research-agent.md frontmatter